brighamandersen/auto-create-project/README.md

 # Setup

-1. Make a PAT (Personal Access Token).
+1. Make a PAT (Personal Access Token) for GitHub.
 You can generate it if needed at [this area of GitHub](https://github.com/settings/tokens).
-2. Make sure that `GITHUB_PAT` is an environment variable.
+2. Save the PAT as an environment variable called `GITHUB_PAT`.
-   Add it to your `~/.bashrc` or `~/.zshrc`:
-   `export GITHUB_PAT="{TOKEN}"`
+      - Just add `export GITLAB_API_TOKEN={insert-token-here}` to your `~/.bashrc`/`.zshrc`/`~.zshenv`
-3. Add an alias to your `git-create` file so you can run it outside of this git repo. the scopelso make sure to add the `git-create` file to your PATH so that you can run in from outside the scope of this repo:
+4. Add an alias to your `git-create` file so you can run it outside of this git repo. the scopelso make sure to add the `git-create` file to your PATH so that you can run in from outside the scope of this repo:
    `alias auto-create-project="~/code/auto-create-project/auto-create-project.sh` (Adjust path as needed)

 # Usage